27 Feb Lingual Braces vs Clear Aligners: Which is the Better Option for Straightening Your Teeth?

 The answer to this question depends on a number of factors, including the severity of your teeth alignment problem, your budget, and your personal preferences.
 If you want a treatment that is virtually invisible and custom-made for you, lingual braces may be the best option.
 On the other hand, if you want a treatment that is removable and more comfortable, clear aligners may be the best option.
 It’s important to consult with your dentist to determine which option is best for you, but please be aware that if you are unable to commit to wearing clear aligners for 22 hours a day every day for 6-12 months, they will not work for you.

-- How often do I need to visit my dentist while wearing lingual braces or clear aligners?
 The frequency of your dental visits will depend on your individual treatment plan.
-In general, you may need to visit your dentist every 4-8 weeks for adjustments with lingual braces, while clear aligners may require more frequent check-ups.
+In general, you may need to visit your dentist every 4 weeks for adjustments with lingual braces and every 8 weeks for clear aligners.